Designing with Multi-Gigabit Serial I/O

 Course Description

-Learn how to employ RocketIO™ GTP and GTX serial transceivers in your Virtex FPGA design.
-Understand and utilize the features of the RocketIO transceiver blocks, such as CRC, 8B/10B and 64B/66B encoding, channel bonding, clock correction, and comma detection.
-Additional topics include use of the Architecture Wizard, synthesis and implementation considerations, board design as it relates to the transceivers, and test and debugging.
-This course balances lecture modules and practical hands-on labs.
+Learn how to employ serial transceivers in your 7 series FPGA design.
+Understand and utilize the features of the serial transceiver blocks, such as 8B/10B and 64B/66B encoding, channel bonding, clock correction, and comma detection.
+Additional topics include use of the 7 Series FPGAs Transceiver Wizard, synthesis and implementation considerations, board design as it relates to the transceivers, and test and debugging.
+This course combines lectures with practical hands-on labs.

 Release Date